lkingland/kn-plugin-func/docs/reference/func_build.md

   -c, --confirm                Prompt to confirm options interactively ($FUNC_CONFIRM) -h, --help                   help for build
   -i, --image string           Full image name in the form [registry]/[namespace]/[name]:[tag] (optional).
 This option takes precedence over --registry ($FUNC_IMAGE)
+      --insecure-registry      Enable use of an insecure (non-https) registry.
+Currently ignored during S2I and Pack builds. ($FUNC_INSECURE_REGISTRY)
   -p, --path string            Path to the function.
 Default is current directory ($FUNC_PATH)
       --platform string        Optionally specify a target platform, for example "linux/amd64" when using the s2i build strategy
   -u, --push                   Attempt to push the function image to the configured registry after being successfully built